geoSkogen/integer/README.md

 # integer
---three basic modules for randomly generated math problems;
+--three basic modules for three kinds of randomly generated math problems;
-display correct answers for incorrect responses
+modules display correct answers for incorrect responses.
-ISSUE: correct answer fileds for third module pop out of their parent HTML element, . . . yeah, no idea.
+Script is completely portable.
+Formatted HTML elements can be added or removed without script failure.